Italian folk music: Northern & central Italy

-Maps of traditional music instruments in Italy.
-Left map: zampognas out of use in the early 1900s.
-Right map: chitarra battente (red dithering), ghironda (red) and tambourine with zills (green).
-From Atlante tematico d'Italia, Touring Club Italiano, 1992.

-The northern regions of Italy historically exhibited Celtic and Slavic influences in their cultures.
+The northern regions of Italy historically exhibited influences in their cultures.
 Roots revivalists have revived traditional songs, though, from Piedmont (La Ciapa Rusa, Tre Martelli), Lombardy (Barabàn, Pandemonio) and Veneto (Calicanto).

 The Genoese docks are the home of trallalero, a polyphonic vocal style with five voices, one of which imitates a guitar.
 It arose in the 1920s and includes modern groups like La Squadra -- Compagnia del Trallalero and Laura Parodi.

 The highly urban provinces of northern and central Italy are also known for the medieval sung poetry ottava rima, especially in Tuscany, Lazio and Abruzzo.
 Ottava rima is performed by the poeti contadini (peasant poets) who use the poems of Homer or Dante, as well as more modern lyrics which address political or social issues.
 It is often completely improvised, and sometimes competitive in nature.
 Tuscan folk poetry is closer in form and style to high-culture poetry than is typical elsewhere in Italy.

 The saltarello dance is also popular throughout the region.
 Canzoniere del Lazio is one of the biggest names from central Italy during the 1970s roots revival.
 With socially aware lyrics, this new wave of Italian roots revivalists often played entirely acoustic songs with influences from jazz and others.
 More modern musicians in the same field include Lucilla Galeazzi, La Piazza and La Macina.